MACHINE SAFEGUARDING 101

 In addition to employee instruction and training, employers need to provide adequate supervision to reinforce safe practices.
 Take disciplinary action to enforce safe work practices and working conditions.

-Additionally, because some minor servicing may have to be performed during normal production operations, an employer may be exempt from LOTO in some instances.
+Because some minor servicing may have to be performed during normal production operations, an employer may be exempt from LOTO in some instances.
 Minor tool changes and adjustments and other minor servicing operations, which take place during normal production operations, are not covered by lockout/tagout if they are routine, repetitive and integral to the use of the machine for production and if work is performed using alternative effective protective measures that provide effective employee protection.
-For more information on this topic, read our blog HERE.

 The machinery listed below cause amputation injuries, and appropriate safeguarding and hazardous energy control (lockout/tagout) methods are addressed in this section.
 Employers need to consult the OSHA standard for specific machinery to ensure compliance with all requirements.